charliegillies/ActorComponentCPP/README.md

 # ActorComponentCPP
-Simple actor/component cache scripts.
-Messing about with ideas for a larger project.
+Header only actor and component ideas - that use templates and smartptrs for caching components.
+Messing about with ideas for a larger project that I'm working on.